Is January newness combatting retail’s discounting hangover?

 National lockdowns and ever-rising COVID cases spilling into 2021 may have dampened consumers’ hopes for a more optimistic year.
 However, retailers are kicking off their communication strategies to inspire a fresh start.
 Discover how retailers are balancing newness with January sales.

-The new year has just kicked off and January sales are still one of the strongest messages retailers are communicating.
-This month is a critical period for brands to clear through dead stock and make way for new season arrivals.
-Keep reading to find out how much of these sales have carried over from 2019 and what trends retailers are offering customers for newness.
+This month is critical to clear through dead stock and make way for new season arrivals.
+January sales are still one of the strongest communicated themes amidst “new year, new wardrobe” emails.
+Keep reading to find out how much of these sales have carried over from 2020 and what trends retailers are offering in their latest product drops so far.

 The split between sales and newness

-Every week, EDITED rounds up the key promotional messages for you ahead of your marketing meeting in our Visual Merchandising Update.
-Keep an eye out for them by logging into our Retail Reports.
+EDITED rounds up the key promotional messages for you each day so you know the top stories ahead of your marketing meetings.
+Look out for Daily Tracker – Visual Merchandising in our Retail Reports.